zhaozg/lua-openssl/README.md

 ## Bugs

-Lua-Openssl is heavily updated, if you find bug, please report to [here](https://github.com/zhaozg/lua-openssl/issues/)
+Lua-Openssl is heavily updated, if you find a bug, please report to [here](https://github.com/zhaozg/lua-openssl/issues/)

 #A.   Howto